-Complaints should be made within one month of the occurrence or within 10 working days of an unsatisfactory outcome of a complaint to an ATC.
+Complaints should be made within 20 days of the occurrence of an unsatisfactory outcome.

 When submitting a complaint, the complainant(s) must provide the following information:

 - Name, address and contact details - Reasons for your complaint and your expectations of the outcome as succinctly as possible. - All supporting information regarding the complaint including dates, locations and witnesses if appropriate - Details of any previous attempts to resolve the identified dissatisfaction - Please do not submit any additional supporting documentation until requested to do so.